 S&OP helps you keep a close eye on financial and business impact, prompting better decisions across teams through carefully planned strategies.
 An optimized S&OP in food supply chain process focuses on the resources of your organization to meet your customer’s needs while maintaining the profitability of your organization.
 But before we get into the details of how S&Op works in the food and beverage industry, let us help you understand what S&OP is and why it is crucial for your business.

 Explore the steps involved in Sales & Operations Planning (S&OP)

-Sales & Operations Planning (S&OP) in the food and beverage industry (S&OP) refers to an integrated business management process that brings together all the functions of a business, including sales, marketing, customer service, manufacturing, development, sourcing, and finance.
+Sales & Operations Planning (S&OP) in the food and beverage industry (F&B) refers to an integrated business management process that brings together all the functions of a business, including sales, marketing, customer service, manufacturing, development, sourcing, and finance.

 All you need to know about the stages of S&OP

 To put it simply, S&OP involves six major stages.

 Starting with product review where decisions are taken about product planning, launch, product prioritization, and resource allocation, S&OP helps you make decisions about setting dates for new production or analyze the impact on existing products when a new product is launched.

 By incorporating a holistic view of dependent and independent demand, in the next stage of demand review, S&OP gives you an unrestricted demand forecast.
 This stage of S&OP analyzes factors such as marketing, the introduction of new products, product hierarchy, consumer trends, and more to create a demand plan.
 Historic performance is factored in and is combined with statistical forecasting and inputs from consumers and marketing plans to find any demand or revenue gaps.

 Stage 3: Supply review